sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 To upgrade, please perform the changes in the following diff: https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/b37367c738d28ef7e27c8b1f833eb9355bd9e8b1

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.39).*

 ## 3.38.0 -> 3.38.1

 To upgrade, please perform the changes in the following diff: